 Key responsibilities include:

-- Assist with the execution of our annual Hike for Hospice event.
+- Assist with the planning of our annual Hike for Hospice event.

-- Attend the Hike for Hospice Committee meetings and take minutes as needed.
+- Attend the Hike for Hospice planning meetings and take minutes as needed.

 - Assist with the communication plan for all special events and fundraisers for Lionel Kelland Hospice over the summer, including our Hike for Hospice.